 High-quality streaming and audio quality

-There are three different levels of streaming quality for Spotify.
+There are four different levels of streaming quality for Spotify.
 Streaming is all done in the Ogg Vorbis format and uses the following bitrates for each of the quality levels:

 - Normal streams at 96kbps

-The quality level you use will depend on your preference and choices around data usage but it's worth noting that extreme is only available to Spotify Premium subscribers.
+The quality level you use will depend on your preference and choices around data usage but it's worth noting that Very High is only available to Spotify Premium subscribers.
+Also with the web player, Spotify free users only get access to 128kbit/s quality vs 256kbit/s for premium users.

 How to find people and friends on Spotify

 You can also use the search function within the app to find friends.
-At the very bottom of the activity feed there's also a "find friends" button which will allow you to find and follow more friends or artists.
+Head into your profile in settings and tap on the "Find Friends" button, which will allow you to find and follow more friends or artists.

 If you're not on Facebook or don't want to connect your Facebook account to Spotify you can still find and follow friends, it just might be a bit more difficult in some cases.